What is Biotechnology? Definition, Branches, Scope & Importance

 • National Dairy Research Institute, Karnal;

 Biotechnology is not an independent entity.
-It is related to many branches of science such as biology, physics, computer science, chemistry, and mathematics.
-Therefore, on the basis of technical science, it has been divided into the following branches –
+It is related to many branches of science, such as biology, physics, computer science, chemistry, and mathematics.
+Therefore, based on technical science, it has been divided into the following branches –

-It is concerned with the preparation, preservation, and utilization of a variety of food products.
+It is concerned with preparing, preserving, and utilizing various food products.

 what is Biotechnology